-NOTE 9 - FIVE POINTS MEDIA CENTER HOLDINGS, INC.
+NOTE 8 - FIVE POINTS MEDIA CENTER HOLDINGS, INC.

 In 2006, the Organization and Denver Educational Broadcasting (a/k/a "KUVO") formed a non-profit Organization, Five Points Media Center Holdings, Inc. (FPMCH).
 This entity purchased the building at 2900 Welton Street, Denver, Colorado on December 14, 2006.
 The purchase price was funded solely by the assumption of an existing note on the building, payable to the City & County of Denver.
-The fair market value of the building was appraised and the Organizations recorded their share as reflected above on the Building line item.
-In March, 2007, the building was divided into condominium units as FPMCH filed a "Condominium Declaration" to convert the property at 2900 Welton Street into a Condominium Association.
-In May, 2007, FPMCH issued special warranty deeds to the Organization and KUVO to document their respective ownership shares in the Condominium Association 68.7% and 31.3%, respectively.
+The fair market value of the building was appraised, and the Organizations recorded their share as reflected above on the Building line item in the statement of financial position.
+In March 2007, the building was divided into condominium units as FPMCH filed a "Condominium Declaration" to convert the property at 2900 Welton Street into a Condominium Association.
+In May 2007, FPMCH issued special warranty deeds to the Organization and KUVO to document their respective ownership shares in the Condominium Association 68.7% and 31.3%, respectively.

-The difference between the purchase price and the appraised fair market value was recognized in 2007 as an in-kind donation from the seller, Five Points Media Center Organization, prorated based on these percentages.
+The difference between the purchase price and the appraised fair market value was recognized in 2007 as an in-kind donation from the seller, prorated based on these percentages.
 Each condominium owner is liable for their pro-rata share of the note payable, however the assumed note was not legally split between the parties.
 In addition, the Organization purchased KUVO's share of the third floor space for \$100,000.
 FPMCH is responsible for management of the 2900 Welton Street property.

-NOTE 10 - LONG-TERM DEBT
+NOTE 9 - LONG-TERM DEBT

 The Organization and KUVO assumed a promissory note due to the City & County of Denver through their interests in the Five Points Media Center Holdings, Inc. (FPMCH) and the transfer of the respective condominium units.
-The note requires a monthly principal and interest payments of \$3,209, an interest rate of 5% and matures December, 2023.
-The note balance at September 30, 2020 and 2019 was \$112,740 and \$144,738, respectively.
-The balances as of September 30, 2020 and 2019 in the amount of \$77,452 and \$99,435, respectively, which are recorded on the Organization's books represents their 68.7% ownership interest in the building.
+The note requires a monthly principal and interest payments of \$3,209, an interest rate of 5% and matures December 2023.
+The note balance at September 30, 2021, and 2020 was \$79,105 and \$112,740, respectively.
+The balances as of September 30, 2021, and 2020 in the amount of \$54,345 and \$77,452, respectively, which are recorded on the Organization's books represents their 68.7% ownership interest in the building.